zKOSMOSz/LiteNetheriteGrind/README.md

 The Lite Netherite Grind plugin works on versions 1.18 to 1.21

-If you need this plugin for an older version, then write to me: 7he_kosmos_
+If you need this plugin for an older version, then write to me in the discord: 7he_kosmos_

 ## For the author of the Netherite Grind plugin
 If you don't want me to post this, message me on discord: 7he_kosmos_